MENU

 Description:

-If you want to control all aspects of how numbers are formatted this can be a function that does that.
-Your function should accept a single argument which is an object that contains both the number and meta information.
+For numerical columns if you want to control all aspects of how numbers are formatted this can be a function that does that.
+Your function should accept a single argument which is an object that contains both the number and metadata.
 It should return the relevant string to show to the user.
-This can be both a single function that handles the formatting of all of the columns or it can be an array of different functions - one per column.
+This can be either a single function that handles the formatting of all of the columns or it can be an array of different functions - one per column.
 It can look like this:

 columnsFormatter: function (opt)